LiterateInk/Pawnote/README.md

 ## TODO

-- [ ] Implement the authentication process
+- [x] Implement the authentication process with credentials
+- [ ] Implement re-authentication using a token and device UUID